2012 FIFA Ballon d'Or

-The 2012 FIFA Ballon d'Or Gala was the third year for FIFA's awards for the top football players and coaches of the year.
+The 2012 FIFA Ballon d'Or (lit.
+'2012 FIFA Golden Ball'), was the third year for FIFA's awards for the top football players and coaches of the year.
 The awards were given out in Zürich on 7 January 2013, with Lionel Messi winning a record fourth consecutive Ballon d'Or.

 The gala ceremony was hosted by former Ballon d'Or winner Ruud Gullit and broadcast journalist Kay Murray of Real Madrid TV and Fox Soccer.